onqtam/headjack/docs/why/FAQ.md

 Will this work?
 No clue.
 But what we can say with 100% confidence that we must try to create a better system than the current one.

+> "A vision should be judged by the clarity of its values, not the clarity of its implementation path." - [Donella H. Meadows](https://www.goodreads.com/quotes/163481-a-vision-should-be-judged-by-the-clarity-of-its)

 ## TL;DR?

 The later you read this the more of a laggard you will be - this system is inevitable